We review the differences between public and private health insurance in Austria and how to apply for both.

 Doctors and medical specialists

 Hospital visits are covered under public health insurance.
 That said, you may need to pay a deductible amount yourself before your insurance provider pays any expenses.
 Additionally, depending on the hospital you visit, you may have a fee for every day that you remain there.
 For example, the hospital fee for the Vienna Health Group is around €12.
-For more information, read our Guide to hospitals in Austria.
+For more information, read our guide to hospitals in Austria.

 If you need emergency medical attention, you should go to your nearest emergency room straight away.
 Fortunately, public health insurance will cover any treatment you receive.
-It’s also wise to familiarize yourself with the emergency numbers and services in Austria in case you need urgent help.
+It’s also wise to familiarize yourself with the emergency numbers in Austria in case you need urgent help.

 Prescriptions and medication